diezcami/arctic-fox-theme/_posts/2021-11-06-hack-air-purifier.md

 }
  ```

- There is some verification of some sort going on between app and sergvice`https://iocareapp.coway.com/bizmob.iocare/CWIZ0010.json`
+ There is some verification of some sort going on between app and service `https://iocareapp.coway.com/bizmob.iocare/CWIZ0010.json`

 Req.
 ```